josephm1/Safe-API-Doc/quickoverviewofsafeapi.md

 There are two states you can be in to access the SAFE API: Connected and Authorised.

 When you are connected you can 'READ', this means you can only read Public data and aren't able to preform actions such as: uploading to a Immutable or Mutable Data Structure, modifying entries, inserting permissions or getting Keys.
-The user doesn't need to be signed to connect.
+The user doesn't need to be signed in to connect.

 When you are authorised you have full access to the SAFE API and are able to preform all actions.
 The user needs to be signed to authorise.